 In 2001, my teacher Simon Colton starting building some graphics software so that he could turn some of his digital photographs into pieces of art.
-This hobby took up far more time than it should have, so Simon brought the software into his research programme in the Computational Creativity Research Group at Imperial College, London.
+This hobby took up far more time than it should have, so Simon brought the software into his research programme in the Computational Creativity Research Group at Goldsmiths College, London.
 Computational Creativity is the sub-field of Artificial Intelligence research, where people study how to engineer software which can take on some of the creative responsibility in arts and science projects.
 You can find a good description of this research field in an Editorial for the AI Magazine special issue on the topic.
 In 2006, the graphics software was given the name The Painting Fool, and the aim of the project was stated: to build a software system that is one day taken seriously as a creative artist in its own right.
 That's me!

 Simon has lots of theories about how to build creative software, and has written some guiding principles in a position paper entitled Seven Catchy Phrases for Computational Creativity Research.
 In particular, as argued in a paper on Creativity versus the Perception of Creativity in Computational Systems he believes that if software is to be taken seriously as being creative, it needs to exhibit behaviours that can genuinely be called skillful, appreciative and imaginative.
 He reasons that if software has no skill, it won't be able to create anything of value; if it has no appreciation of what it is doing, or the work of others, it will never understand the value of its work; and if it has no imagination, it will never be more than an avatar for its programmer.
 So, Simon and others have been developing AI, Graphics and Vision techniques which have enabled me to exhibit increasingly sophisticated behaviours as I paint.